Red Mountain Sedona Starts With Restoring Hope

 The Red Mountain Sedona Healing Culture

-From the moment they step on campus, our clients enter a culture built on the belief that anyone can learn to manage their lives successfully.
+From the moment they step on campus, our students enter a culture built on the belief that anyone can learn to manage their lives successfully.
 Through positive peer support, new arrivals begin to strengthen their belief that they too can live a life of stability and joy.
 At RMS, we start and finish each day with the infusion of this philosophy: “At RMS we believe that everyone has a noble purpose to share with the world – something that is uniquely theirs to give.
 Our goal is to help each client find it, grow it, and then use it for the best interest of the world in which they live.”

 At Red Mountain Sedona, each client’s program is tailor-made for them based on their individual capacity and resources, whether they come to us for recovery or failure to launch.
 Together, we evaluate strengths, weaknesses, abilities, and current coping skills.
 This assessment helps to form the foundation for treatment and is made in concert with the client to best serve their unique situation.